 Can you recall a ‘close call’ moment that you can’t forget?

-It was on October 10, 1981 when I was rock climbing at Arapiles in Victoria when I cheated death.
+It was on October 10, 1981 when I was rock climbing at Arapiles in Victoria when I had an incredible death experience!

 Impact with a rock left me with broken ribs, punctured lungs, breathless and without a pulse.
 I was dead for three earth minutes.